 So, after four years in office, is America “great again”?

 Statistically, no. In 2016, America was deemed the world’s fourth best country, according to US News & World Report.
 In 2018, almost two years into Donald Trumps’ presidency, global perception dropped, and the US fell to 8th place.
 Political integrity also dropped, going from 13th to 18th.
 But, how exactly was this reputation tarnished?

-As Romanians, we are taught to be proud of our small country with many great military wins and ability to form global alliances.
-We were able to overcome a harsh communist rule and reunite as one country, fighting for common public interests.
+As Romanians, we are taught to be proud of our small country.
+We’ve formed global alliances; we came together to overcome a harsh communist ruler and reunite as one country.
 We’ve always known we weren’t the greatest country, but always wanted to be better.
-And many of us, before Trump’s meeting with Iohannis, thought this meant to be more like the US.
+And for many of us (before Trump’s meeting with Iohannis), this meant to be more like the US.